pivotal-mea-pa/qnb-workshop/dotnet-funnyquotes-workshop/3_database.en.md

 1. Highlight that startup project argument is used to determine the connection to the database in order to compare the schema.
 Web.Config must have ConnectionString section even if it's not used in normal course of the application to run this command.
     1. Show the new migration that was added under `FunnyQuotesCookieDatabase\Migrations`.
-    1. Show that at this point the database is still based on old schema
+    1. Show that at this point the database is still based on old schema.

     ```
     > DESCRIBE FunnyQuotes;
     ```
-1. Run FunnyQuotesServiceOwin again and hit endpoint that uses the database to force migration to be applied
+1. Run FunnyQuotesServiceOwin again and hit endpoint that uses the database to force migration to be applied.

     http://localhost:61111/api/funnyquotes/random